AVSimulation/SCANeR-Quick-Starts/Pages/HT_Run_a_simulation_good_practices/HT_Run_a_simulation_good_practices.md

 ![](./assets/LaunchSimu.png)
 The correct status of the module should be `Running`

+>When you run a scenario for the first time SCANeR creates information into cache memory to accelarate the futur runs.
+The first it'll take a bit more time, thank you for your patience
 >If you have set parameters in your scenario you can set the value of these parameters at the start of the simulation.
 Click on the grey triangle next to the `Play Scenario` button and choose `Play Scenario with Parameters`.
 Would you like to design parametric simulation?
 [How to?
 Design scenario for SCANeR Explore]()

 ## Step 3.
 Stop the simulation